 TCT Option B (Medium) would limit heights to 12 storeys on North Bluff Road 4 storeys on Thrift Avenue and Best Street, and 6 storeys in between.
 Option B would make heights in the OCP 'absolute' limits (the OCP would have to be amended in order to allow a building that exceeds the height shown on the map).
-Where "6-12 storeys" are permitted as a maximum, any building greater than 6 storeys would be required to include a portion of the homes at below market rents - where "4-6 storeys" are permitted as a maximum, any building storeys are permitted as a maximum, any building storeys are permitted as a maximum, any building storeys are permitted as a maximum, any building greater than 6 storeys.
+Where "6-12 storeys" are permitted as a maximum, any building greater than 6 storeys would be required to include a portion of the homes at below market rents - where "4-6 storeys" are permitted as a maximum, any building greater than 4 storeys would be required to include a portion of the homes at below market rents.
 The corresponding height map is provided below.